Invoicing and credit control

 However, how you handle credit control is mainly left to you.

 The European Union has a framework for VAT invoicing.
 Individual member states do have slightly variant rules, though.
-Therefore please refer to your country’s inland revenue website to find out which requirements you have to fulfil when invoicing.
-You’ll find the UK rules on which details to include in your invoices if you visit the HMRC’s gov.uk website and search for “invoicing”.
+Therefore, refer to your country’s inland revenue website to find out which requirements you have to fulfil when invoicing.
+For example, the UK rules on which details to include in your invoices are on the HMRC’s gov.uk website and searching for “invoicing”.

-On these pages Iolante aims to give you some hints as to what is useful to have on an invoice in addition to the obligatory information.
+in these pages I aim to give you some hints as to what is useful to have on an invoice in addition to the obligatory information.

 Invoice reference number

 When you start up your translation business, don’t give your first invoice the number 1.
 That looks as if you’ve just started your business (and thus lack experience).
-To instil some trust in your abilities, start with number 455 or so.
+Therefore, to instil some trust in your abilities, start, for example, with number 455.
 As long as you use consecutive numbers from then on, there is no reason why you can’t start with any number you choose.
-The rule is that the invoice number must be unique and sequential.
+Rather, the rule is that the invoice number must be unique and sequential.

-We also recommend to give invoices meaningful identifiers.
-Stick to your consecutive numbering but add some identifying letters like, 123ASD.
-“ASD” standing for “Associated Sugar Distributors”.
+In addition, I also recommend to give invoices meaningful identifiers.
+For example, stick to your consecutive numbering but add some identifying letters like, 123ASD, whereby “ASD” stands for “Associated Sugar Distributors”.
 This way, when at some point you need to find the invoice for this company, you just look through your system and hunt for the initials.
-Much quicker than having to remember the number or checking all your invoices for the required period to find the one you want.
+Obviously. this is much quicker than having to remember the number or checking all your invoices for the required period to find the one you want.

-Design an invoice that is suited to your needs.
+Firstly, design an invoice that is suited to your needs.
 Have a heading which clearly states all your business details at the top.
-Make sure the space you leave in your template for the client’s address details is a) big enough to hold long addresses, b) is situated on your page in such a way that it is easily visible in letter windows.
+Furthermore, make sure the space you leave in your template for the client’s address details is a) big enough to hold long addresses, b) is situated on your page in such a way that it is easily visible in letter windows.
 Having to print labels or rewrite the address again on windowless envelopes is labour-intensive.
 Avoid.

 Details to include

-When detailing the services you have rendered, be specific, not vague: French-English translation of 350 word certificate of no impediment for John Smith.
+When detailing the services you have rendered, be specific, not vague, for example, French-English translation of 350 word certificate of no impediment for John Smith.
 Minimum fee applies.
-This may help you later when you try to remember what you charged for a certain job or to a certain client or why you charged them a specific fee.
+Clearly. this helps you later when you try to remember what you charged for a certain job or to a certain client or why you charged them a specific fee.

-State clearly all disbursements, include receipts with your invoice.
-(Having made copies for your own records.)
+In addition, state clearly all disbursements, include receipts with your invoice (First make copies for your own records.)

 Include payment terms.
 When do you want the money by and how should the client send it?
-Who are cheques to be made payable to or, quicker and more convenient, account details for electronic transfers.
-Consider your preferred payment terms.
+Who are cheques to be made payable to or, what are your account details for electronic transfers.
+First of all, consider your preferred payment terms.
 Agencies have their own terms they will automatically apply to all translators.
 However, you are more in control of payment terms for private clients.
-You can insist on advance payments for translations, maybe providing alternate pages of the translation in pdf format as evidence that you have done the work, and only sending the client the translation after you have received payment.
+Therefore, you can insist on advance payments for translations, maybe providing alternate pages of the translation in pdf format as evidence that you have done the work, and only sending the client the translation after you have received payment.
 In the case of certified translations, you can send a draft together with your invoice and only certify the translation after receipt of payment.
-You can negotiate payment terms with commercial companies: “I usually prefer payment within 14 days, but am happy to negotiate terms that suit you better” generally results in payment terms the client adhers to.
+You can also negotiate payment terms with commercial companies.

 When you write up your invoices, enter them into a spreadsheet.
 Enter the most important details: